Harley-Davidson profit rises as U.S. demand rebounds

-CHICAGO Harley-Davidson Inc (HOG.N) reported a higher quarterly profit on Thursday, helped by a modest rebound in demand for its motorcycles in the United States, its No. 1 market.
+CHICAGO Harley-Davidson Inc (HOG.N) reported a 9.9 percent rise in its quarterly profit rose on Thursday, helped by a modest rebound in demand for its motorcycles in the United States, its No. 1 market.

-The Milwaukee-based company stuck by its forecast for annual motorcycle shipments, suggesting would-be buyers remained cautious and that it does not anticipate a surge in demand in the third quarter, the tail end of its traditional selling season.
+But the Milwaukee-based company stuck by its forecast for annual motorcycle shipments, suggesting sentiment among would-be buyers remained cautious and that the bike maker does not anticipate a late surge in demand in the third quarter, the tail end of its traditional selling season.

 Harley-Davidson continues to expect to ship 259,000 to 264,000 motorcycles to dealers worldwide in 2013, up from 247,625 in 2012.